Pacific Budget package prioritises homes, health and Dawn Raids history

 Pacific Package 2022

-- Initial $49m to build 300 homes over the next 10 years for Pacific familes in Eastern Porirua
+- Initial $49m to build 300 homes over the next 10 years for Pacific families in Eastern Porirua

 - $13.7m to implement the Government's commitment to deliver a Dawn Raids historical account